THIS PAGE WILL BE UPDATED REGULARLY AS NEW INFORMATION IS AVAILABLE.

 The safety and well-being of our patients, staff and community is our highest priority at OrthoTexas.It is important for our patients to know that we continue to monitor our procedures and protocols at our offices in order to protect the safety of everyone involved.
 We are watching the recommendations of the Centers for Disease Control (CDC), World Health Organization (WHO), and the Texas Department of State Health Services (DSHS) very closely in order to ensure that we are doing everything possible to reduce the potential spread of COVID-19 in our communities and revise our policies to reflect thier recent updates.
 Effectively immediately, we ask that if you currently have any symptoms of COVID-19 that you contact our office to reschedule your appointment.
 No cancellation fees will be incurred.

-Beginning Monday, April 4, masks will be optional in our offices.
-We support those who chose to continue wearing masks.
-Masks will be available at all front desks if you wish to be provided with one upon arrival.
+Our staff and physicians will be wearing masks, but it is optional for our patients to do so.
 We continue to encourage and request that you practice social distancing.
 We are dedicated to keeping our patients, our office, and our community healthy.
 As the recommendations are updated from the leading health organizations, we will modify any protocols as necessary so that we can continue to provide a safe environment at each of our offices.

 Frequently Asked Questions